Overview of renal disease associated with hepatitis C virus infection

 Glomerular diseases associated with HCV can also occur in renal allografts.
 These issues are presented in detail elsewhere.
-(See "Renal disease associated with hepatitis C virus after renal transplantation".)
+(See "Hepatitis C infection in kidney transplant candidates and recipients".)

 This topic provides an overview of the renal diseases associated with chronic HCV infection.
 The diagnosis of HCV infection, treatment of HCV infection in patients with kidney disease, and evaluation and management of HCV-associated renal disease following renal transplantation are discussed in other topics.
-(See "Diagnosis and evaluation of chronic hepatitis C virus infection" and "Treatment of chronic hepatitis C infection in adults with renal impairment" and "Renal disease associated with hepatitis C virus after renal transplantation".)
+(See "Diagnosis and evaluation of chronic hepatitis C virus infection" and "Treatment of chronic hepatitis C infection in adults with renal impairment" and "Hepatitis C infection in kidney transplant candidates and recipients".)